fortyrunner/ignite-test/README.md

 # Downloading the data

- Use the following curl command to down load the file - place it into src/data
+ Use the following curl command to download the file - place it into src/data

  `curl https://data.cityofchicago.org/api/views/ijzp-q8t2/rows.csv?accessType=DOWNLOAD>crimes.csv`